rgeraldporter/booltable/README.md

 It exposes three APIs: `Truth`, `Decision`, and `BoolTable`.

+## Summary of APIs

 ### `Truth`

-This API is akin to a truth table row, which allows one to specify any number of statements that may be true or false, and apply a boolean operator to the collection to achieve a result.
-For example, a table row of three items: `[true, true, true]` would return `true` for an `AND` operator, `false` for a `NOR` operator; a table row with `[true, false]` would return `false` for `AND`, and `true` for `XOR`.
+This API is akin to a [truth table](https://en.wikipedia.org/wiki/Truth_table) row, which allows one to specify any number of statements that may be true or false, and apply a boolean operator to the collection to achieve a result.

+For example:

+ * a table row of three items: `[true, true, true]` would return `true` for an `AND` operator, `false` for a `NOR` operator, etc;
+ * a table row with `[true, false]` would return `false` for `AND`, and `true` for `XOR`, `true` for `OR`, etc

 ### `Decision`

-This API is akin to a decision table, which allows one to specify an action when certain conditions evaluate as `true`.
+This API is akin to a [decision table](https://en.wikipedia.org/wiki/Decision_table), which allows one to specify an action when certain conditions evaluate as `true`.
 One can use `Truth` in concert to allow for complex and specific decisions.

+This can be used to indicate a list of actions that are triggered upon a complex set of conditions.

 ### `BoolTable`

 This API allows one to construct a more expressive conditions in the `Decision` table, for better logging and observability, and to avoid the necessity of adding comments explaining each complex evaluation.

+This allows for more meaningful use of `Decision`, especially when used with a complex set of conditions.

+### Bringing them together

+Each of these are designed to be used together to avoid deeply nested `if`/`else`/`switch`/etc statements.

-## Example
+## Examples

 ```js
 import { Truth, Decision, BoolTable } from 'booltable';